Catalina 30 TRBS #2889 "Northern Light"

 - despite careful engine/shaft alignment the propeller shaft exhibits

-mechanical resonance at certain RPMs (slow beat frequency and possible
+mechanical resonance at certain RPMs (slow beat frequency (approximately three second period) and possible

 shaft contact with the narrow shaft tunnel.)